kitnil/awesome/README.md

 ## Java

+- [nextcloud-notes](https://github.com/stefan-niedermann/nextcloud-notes) - 📔 Android client for Nextcloud Notes app.
+- [multivnc](https://github.com/bk138/multivnc) - MultiVNC is a cross-platform Multicast-enabled VNC viewer using wxWidgets and libvncclient .
+It runs on Unix, Mac OS X and Windows.
+Features include support for most encodings, ZeroConf service discovery and a seamless edge control mode á la x2vnc.
+There also is a mobile (Android) version with a different feature set available.
 - [java8-tutorial](https://github.com/winterbe/java8-tutorial) - Modern Java - A Guide to Java 8
 - [connectbot](https://github.com/connectbot/connectbot) - ConnectBot is the first SSH client for Android.
 - [cucumber-reports-plugin](https://github.com/jenkinsci/cucumber-reports-plugin) - Jenkins plugin to generate cucumber-jvm reports